 4. Training of any kind should make people practice certain decisions and skills so that, when it comes to doing the same thing in real life, they already have some virtual experience and therefore have the confidence to perform.
 This activity is another ‘learning by doing’ activity in which you have to look at an ID card to find out how to look at an ID card!

 5. This activity immediately follows the previous one, providing immediate application and consolidation of this new concept by giving realistic practice.
 We went to great lengths to make sure that we included common decoy ID documents too, to make sure that the Learner is as ready as possible for the real world.

-7. Finally, it’s critical that both the Learner and their managers are confident that the Learning objectives have been successfully met. eLearning modules should always have an assessment allowing trainee analytics to be mined.
+7. Finally, both the Learner and their managers must be confident that the Learning objectives have been successfully met. eLearning modules should always have an assessment allowing trainee analytics to be mined.
 It is critical to understand when, how and what people have understood, or not.
-In this case it allows managers to keep a record of their levels of compliance and also where additional training maybe be needed for certain staff.
+In this case, it allows managers to keep a record of their levels of compliance and also where additional training may be needed for certain staff.